 We suggest that you bring a supply of any particular medication (prescriptions or over-the-counter items) that you use, as you may not find exact equivalents in Israel.
 To get U.S. prescriptions filled in Israel you need to get a replacement prescription from an Israeli doctor, which we can help you arrange.
 An extra pair of glasses or contact lenses is also a good idea.
 Additional information about medical insurance and health care will be provided at orientation.

-You should make sure that you have access to at least $1000 upon arrival (in travelers checks or through a credit card/debit card) for use until you make your bank arrangements.
+You should make sure that you have access to at least $1000 upon arrival (USD cash/credit card/debit card) for use until you make your bank arrangements.

 Projected expenses for a 10 month period in Israel are estimated at $12,000 – $15,000 in addition to tuition.
 This figure is based on estimates for a round-trip flight from North America, rent, Hebrew ulpan, medical insurance, books, bills, food and miscellaneous expenses.